ahwayakchih/nobbic/docs/Usage.markdown

 * `remove` APP_NAME

-  Removes pods, its containers and their data.
+  Removes pod, its containers and their data.

   [Read more](./actions/remove.markdown)

 * `cleanup` ["nodebb"|"node"|"repo"]

-  Removes pods (if any are still existing) and NodeBB or both NodeBB and Node.js images.
-Or volumes with NodeBB repository and shared data.
+  Removes pods (if any are still existing) and container images for NodeBB or both NodeBB and Node.js.
+Or "repo" volumes with NodeBB repository and other data shared between pods.

   [Read more](./actions/cleanup.markdown)